This post covers things to do in December in Berlin, updated for 2022.

 After you’ve had a nice brew or cocktail, you might want to think about grabbing another local favorite treat – Currywurst!

 This delicious and simple meal can be found all over the city, and you can check this list for the best Currywurst in Berlin.

-In addition to the rink at the Christmas Garden listed above, there are several ice skating rinks all over the city, with the most popular ones at the Neptunbrunnen (near Alexanderplatz) and Potsdamer Platz.
+In addition to the rink at the Christmas Garden, there are several ice skating rinks all over the city, with the most popular ones at the Neptunbrunnen (near Alexanderplatz) and Potsdamer Platz.